 - I did the same with drink ware and napkins too.
 Half the places are set with my tan stems while the other half is set with my favorite vintage blue ones.

 - I’m completely proud of myself for creating the floral centerpiece.
-I’ve been visually studying and dissecting the overflowing arrangements that are on trend right now, and I think I accomplished the look here.
+I’ve been visually studying and dissecting the overflowing floral arrangements that are on trend right now, and I think I accomplished the look here.
 I spent less than $25 on flowers & filler, used floral foam and a low vase, and went to work.
 I love how it turned out!

 - Flanking the centerpiece are small colorful branches I cut from the yard, and a couple of organic antlers.

-I really hope these tips help you in setting your own Thanksgiving table this year.
+I hope these tips help you in setting your own Thanksgiving table this year.
 You can set a stylish table without spending a fortune, and by investing in a single set of dinnerware you can double your place settings.
 Choose a color or patterns that speaks to you, or that goes with the decor you already have.
 I think you’ll love the look!